TheJokerDev/TrollGUI/README.md

 # TrollGUI
 Troll plugin made by TheJokerDev

-This plugin has the function of identifying certain loops, and effects to involve the player who wants to troll.
+This add-on has the function of identifying certain loops, and effects to involve the player who wants to troll.

-If you sell / modify the plugin for someone else, you must notify me to me
+If you sell / modify the add-on for another person, you must notify me